emilk/alignify/README.md

 # Alignify

 ## What
-Alignify is a python script is designed to take a peice of code and align 'blocks' in that code.
+Alignify is a python script designed to take a peice of code and align 'blocks' in that code.
 An example input is

 	void fun(int x, float baz)
 	{